tinymce/tinymce-docs/_includes/configuration/content-langs.md

+{% if page.name == "tinymcespellchecker.md" %}
+### `content_langs`
+{% else %}
 ## `content_langs`
+{% endif %}

 {{ site.requires_5_9v }}

 This option sets the languages displayed in the `language` dropdown toolbar button and the `language` menu item.
-The `content_langs` option has no default, and if it is not set then the `language` toolbar button and menu item will not be available.
 The option accepts an array of language objects.
 Each language object is a JavaScript object defined using the following properties.

 | Name | Type | Requirement | Description |
 | ---- | ---- | ----------- | ----------- |